Databricks SDK for Python

 • Databricks authentication configured.

 • Python 3.8 or higher installed.
-(Python 3.7 is also supported but only through June 2023.)
-For automating Databricks compute resources, recommends that you have the major and minor versions of Python installed that match the one that is installed on your target Databricks compute resource.
-This article’s examples rely on automating clusters with Databricks Runtime 13.0, which has Python 3.10 installed.
-For the correct version, see Databricks runtime releases for your cluster’s Databricks Runtime version.
+For automating Databricks compute resources, Databricks recommends that you have the major and minor versions of Python installed that match the one that is installed on your target Databricks compute resource.
+This article’s examples rely on automating clusters with Databricks Runtime 13.3 LTS, which has Python 3.10 installed.
+For the correct version, see Databricks Runtime release notes versions and compatibility for your cluster’s Databricks Runtime version.

-• Databricks recommends that you create and activate a Python virtual environment for each Python code project that you use with the Databricks SDK for Python.
+• Databricks recommends that you create and activate a Python virtual environment for each Python project that you use with the Databricks SDK for Python.
 Python virtual environments help to make sure that your code project is using compatible versions of Python and Python packages (in this case, the Databricks SDK for Python package).
-This article uses venv for Python virtual environments.
-To create a Python virtual environment with venv:
+For more information on Python virtual environments, see venv or Poetry.

 Get started with the Databricks SDK for Python

-1. On your development machine with Databricks authentication configured, Python already installed, and your Python virtual environment already activated, use pip to install the databricks-sdk package from the Python Package Index (PyPI), as follows:
+1. On your development machine with Databricks authentication configured, Python already installed, and your Python virtual environment already activated, install the databricks-sdk package (and its dependencies) from the Python Package Index (PyPI), as follows:

 pip3 install databricks-sdk

-To install a specific version of the databricks-sdk package (especially while the Databricks SDK for Python is in an Experimental state), see the package’s Release history.
+To install a specific version of the databricks-sdk package while the Databricks SDK for Python is in Beta, see the package’s Release history.
 For example, to install version 0.1.6:

-To upgrade an existing installation of the Databricks SDK for Python package to the latest version, run pip as follows:
+To upgrade an existing installation of the Databricks SDK for Python package to the latest version, run the following command:

 pip3 install --upgrade databricks-sdk

-To show the Databricks SDK for Python package’s current Version and other details, run pip as follows:
+To show the Databricks SDK for Python package’s current Version and other details, run the following command:

 pip3 show databricks-sdk